Alaska's Bears Photography Tour

 • View the image gallery for this tour.

 Price is based on double occupancy.
-Single supplement is $400, but may not be available.
+Single supplement is $450, but may not be available depending on other bookings at the lodge.
 We'll know more as it gets closer.

 What's included: Small plane transfer from/to Anchorage; 4 nights accommodation, all meals while at the lodge, non-alcoholic beverages (wine and beer are available for purchase, however); photographic instruction and advice, kayaking (optional), and boat charter to the puffin colony.